Get App

 Oil Erases Losses With US Fuel Stockpiles, Geopolitics In Focus

-Oil prices rose due to a US government report showing sturdy domestic demand and rising global geopolitical tensions.
+Oil climbed as a US government report signalled sturdy domestic demand as rising global geopolitical tensions also added market support.
+(Photo source: Anthony Prieto/ Bloomberg)

 Oil climbed as a US government report signalled sturdy domestic demand as rising global geopolitical tensions also added market support.